Calling All Fashionistas! You can make your fashion sense pay off. Learn how to make money on Poshmark, and you could hit six-figures.

 Entrepreneurs find the Poshmark model especially fascinating because of this level of engagement.
 Where else can you go and instantly connect with 50 million potential customers?
 The social aspect makes it easier for small business owners to grow their audience and close the sale.

 The resale industry is highly lucrative for those who know how to play the game.
 Think about a garage sale.
 If you just want to clear out your home, you may end up selling collectibles for pennies on the dollar.
-However, a savvy reseller always knows what they have, and they also know how much you should pay to buy it.
+However, a savvy reseller always knows what they have, and they also know how much money you should pay to buy it.

 Poshmark doesn’t work much differently.
 Sellers list their merchandise, set the price, and if they’re lucky, they’ll find a buyer right away.
 Believe it or not, for some people, this model pays off big time.
 A simple search for “Suzanne Canon Poshmark” will pull up all the proof you need.